rtrelease/Jetson-Symbolics-Neuromorphics/OrinInstall2Graal.md

 		sudo apt install default-jdk

 initially installed aarch64 OpenJDK 11.0.14, essentially the same default Java version available for the other Jetsons under Jetpack 4.N.

-Prior tested Jetson AGX Xavier, aarch64 builds of CLIPS(JNI), Clojure, ImageJ, and Protege directories were then simply USB-clip-copied to the AGX Orin ~/Home, and all the Java applications performed as expected when launched.
+Tested Jetson AGX Xavier aarch64 build directories for CLIPS(JNI), Clojure, ImageJ, and Protege were then simply USB-clip-copied to the AGX Orin ~/Home, and all the Java applications performed as expected when launched.

 To complete the Clojure base with a project manager, Leiningen was also installed by

 		sudo apt install leiningen

 After all this AI Lab symbolic software was thoroughly run-tested, activities focused on running and testing the Orin-updated NVIDIA “Hello AI World” machine vision deep learning software suite.
-Busy week!
+It made for a very busy week!

-Keeping with the direct-to-edge device software download theme, all the newest trusty Dusty source code was downloaded/cloned on the AGX Orin DK from https://github.com/dusty-nv/jetson-inference.
+Keeping with new NVIDIA direct-to-edge device software download theme, all the newest trusty Dusty source code was downloaded/cloned on the AGX Orin DK from https://github.com/dusty-nv/jetson-inference.

-All the various imagenet, segnet, posenet, SSD-Mobilenet, Cityscapes, DeepScene networks .cpp and .py applications examples were then built and tested on the Orin with the available network models and data at all available ‘layer-counts’, including GoogleNet, ResNet, Inception-v4, and VGG...
+All the various imagenet, segnet, posenet, SSD-Mobilenet, Cityscapes, DeepScene networks plus .cpp and .py applications examples were then built and tested on the Orin with the available network models and data at all available ‘layer-counts’, including GoogleNet, ResNet, Inception-v4, and VGG.

   *--| Running image recognition with ResNet-18 on sample data plus my own hummer |--*
 ![image](https://user-images.githubusercontent.com/71346897/183269986-70e0d642-5e32-4cd9-a05e-4cdc10c507d4.png)